ChrisBrumfitt01/poll-service/README.md

 The brief mentions that a user should be shown "The currently active poll" so an assumption had to be made to answer the
 question: *What is an active poll?*
-I considered using a Boolean flag for marking a poll as active/inactive, but I decided to add two additional fields:
+I considered using a Boolean flag for marking a poll as active/inactive, but I decided to add two date/time fields instead:
 `activeFrom` and `activeTo`.
-A poll is active if the current date/time falls between these dates.
-This means it is possible for more than one poll to be active at a time, so the endpoint to get active polls returns a list.
+A poll is active if the current date/time falls between these two dates.
+This means it is possible for more than one poll to be active at a time, therefore the endpoint to get active polls returns a list.

-The reason I avoided the Boolean is because, if a user wants to make a poll active on a specific date, then they have to online on that specific date to mark it as active.
-I thought it was likely that Dizplai pre-plan their polls.
+The reason I avoided the Boolean is because, if a user wants to make a poll active on a specific date/time, then they have to be online on that specific date/time to mark it as active.
+I thought it was likely that Dizplai pre-plan their polls (e.g. to run at half time during football matches) so this gives the ability to schedule when a poll will be active.

 ### One answer per poll